NerdySoft/BeQuite/README.md

 # BeQuite

-The app to measure max noise level
+mobile app for detecting noises and notifying users in a funny way